TonydLazuto/delta-gis/README.md

 🏗️ Detect and track resolved inconsistencies between electric stations, with progress indicators.
 📊 Display weekly statistics using charts and diagrams.
 🔗 Extend comparison to include not only cables but also topological continuity.

+## Nota Bene
+- Originally, this project started as a basic Leaflet prototype => [Leaflet-init-project](https://github.com/TonydLazuto/Leaflet-test/).\
+The Tauri integration came later as the project evolved.
+- The project was initially presented via this (fr) document => [Presentation](https://gamma.app/docs/Lapplication-pour-la-Gestion-des-Ecarts-de-Postes-i5addgtgjehnuu5?mode=doc)